zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 ## Stop a preemptible instance {#section_qdc_jt5_ydb .section}

 You can stop a preemptible instance in the [ECS console](../../../../reseller.en-US/User Guide/Instances/Start or stop an instance.md#) or by using the [StopInstance](../../../../reseller.en-US/API Reference/Instances/StopInstance.md#) interface.
-The VPC-Connected preemptible instances support the [No fees for stopped instances \(VPC-Connected\)](../../../../reseller.en-US/Pricing/No fees for stopped instances (VPC-Connected).md#) feature.
+The VPC-Connected preemptible instances support the [No fees for stopped instances \(VPC-Connected\)](../../../../reseller.en-US/Pricing/No fees for stopped VPC instances.md#) feature.

 The network type and the bidding mode of a preemptible instance determine whether it can start after it is stopped, as displayed in the following table.